joshbegley/nyt-latest/README.md

 `A photo of a North American river otter suggests a river coming back to life, Bronx Zoo experts say.`\
 https://www.nytimes.com/2026/08/19/nyregion/otter-bronx-river-nyc.html

-**Europe Hurries to Fund More Cutting-Edge Businesses to Compete with China and U.S.**\
+**Europe Hurries to Fund More Cutting-Edge Businesses to Compete With China and U.S.**\
 `European governments, facing a nearly $1 trillion gap in investment funding, are casting a wide net to back start-ups developing pioneering technologies.`\
 https://www.nytimes.com/2026/08/19/business/economy/europe-investment-innovation-competition-us-china.html